Skip to main content

 According to Shopify: “Your transactions for fulfilled and eligible Managed Markets orders are collected and combined into a payout on the 1st, 8th, 15th, and 22nd day of each month.
 A payout is sent to your bank account within 1-3 business days and might take an additional 3 days to become available in your bank account.
 If your payout fails, then the payout is attempted again within 72 hours, and you receive a notification upon failure.
 You receive payouts in USD, and only for fulfilled and eligible orders.”

-2. Recording Sales Revenue
+2. Recording Gross Sales

-When an order is placed through a Global-E managed market, the sale should be recorded in your accounting system at the gross amount paid by the customer, including any taxes collected.
+When an order is placed through a Global-e managed market, the sale should be recorded in your accounting system at the gross amount paid by the customer, including any taxes collected.
 This gross amount represents your total revenue from the sale before any deductions.

-Bookkeep captures the sales on the ecommerce template similarly to any other order.
+Bookkeep captures the sales on the sales summary template similarly to any other order.
 Payments for these Managed Market orders will appear under the Shopify Payments line, as these orders are paid out to your bank account connected to Shopify.
 This is why "Flow Commerce" appears under the Shopify Payments line below:

 Example of Shopify Payments line including Flow Commerce orders

 Bookkeep records tax as being withheld when a Managed Market order indicates that the tax is channel liable.
-This is shown below by the sales tax withheld, captured on its own line and removed from the Shopify Payments balance since this tax will be remitted to Managed Markets and not to your bank account:
+This is shown below by the sales tax withheld, captured on its own "sales tax withheld" line and removed from the "Shopify Payments balance" line since this tax will be remitted by Managed Markets and not to your bank account:

 Example showing sales tax withheld on Managed Market orders

-4. Reconciling Payments
+4. Reconciling Payouts

 Example of a payout journal entry broken down by sales day